aymericingargiola/repentance-run-tracker/README.md

 # Not working
 Since logs doesn't gives all the ingame informations, some issues can happen :
 - It is not possible to make a difference between 2 seeded runs with the same seed on the same save slot if the first run isn't over
-- I Didn't find a way to get ingame run duration
 - Black hearts appears as blue hearts